mmollina/viewpoly/README.md

 ### Acknowledgment

-VIEWpoly is supported by the USDA, National Institute of Food and Agriculture (NIFA), Specialty Crop Research Initiative (SCRI) project [‘‘Tools for Genomics-Assisted Breeding in Polyploids: Development of a Community Resource’’](https://www.polyploids.org/)  and by the Bill & Melinda Gates Foundation under the Genetic Advances and [Innovative Seed Systems for Sweetpotato project (SweetGAINS)](https://cgspace.cgiar.org/handle/10568/106838).
+VIEWpoly project is supported by the USDA, National Institute of Food and Agriculture (NIFA), Specialty Crop Research Initiative (SCRI) project [‘‘Tools for Genomics-Assisted Breeding in Polyploids: Development of a Community Resource’’](https://www.polyploids.org/)  and by the Bill & Melinda Gates Foundation under the Genetic Advances and [Innovative Seed Systems for Sweetpotato project (SweetGAINS)](https://cgspace.cgiar.org/handle/10568/106838).